Japanese nationality law

-Japanese nationality law details the conditions by which a person holds nationality of Japan.
-The primary law governing nationality regulations is the 1950 Nationality Act.
+The primary law governing nationality of Japan is the 1950 Nationality Law, which came into force on July 1, 1950.

 Children born to at least one Japanese parent are generally automatically nationals at birth.
 Birth in Japan does not by itself entitle a child to Japanese nationality, except when a child would otherwise be stateless.
 Foreign nationals may acquire citizenship by naturalization after living in the country for at least five years and renouncing any previous nationalities.

 Terminology

 The distinction between the meaning of the terms citizenship and nationality is not always clear in the English language and differs by country.
 Generally, nationality refers a person's legal belonging to a country and is the common term used in international treaties when referring to members of a state; citizenship refers to the set of rights and duties a person has in that nation.

 The term "nationality" (国籍, kokuseki) is used in Japanese to refer to state membership.
 A naturalized individual receives the same rights as a native-born Japanese person after obtaining kokuseki and becoming a national (国民, kokumin).
 The word "citizenship" (市民権, shiminken) has several meanings but is typically used to describe a person's political rights and status in a country.